-The German faculty at Hanover College recommends that all German Studies minors participate in a study abroad program.
+The German faculty at Hanover College encourages all German and German Studies majors and minors participate in a study abroad program.

 SPRING TERM ABROAD

 German 227 is taught in a German-speaking country and will be offered every other year.
 Upcoming destinations could include Berlin, Heidelberg, Leipzig, and surrounding cities.
 Future locations will include Austria and Switzerland.
 The course is taught by Hanover College faculty and there will be opportunities to connect with the local community, including German tandem partners for conversation practice.

 The next GER 227 - Off Campus Conversation course will take place in May 2022!
 Prerequisite GER 218.
 More details to come soon.
 For questions or to express your interest in the course, please email Dr. Smith at email@example.com.